 You’re not who you thought you were

 This is the most important example of expectations not matching your reality.
 Our self-perception is the construct that is most intimately tied to our emotions, so when it is challenged in a big way, we can feel pretty terrible.
 They say don’t talk about religions or politics on a first date, and this is why.
-Religion and politics often form a core part of our self-construct, so when they’re challenged fear and anger often ensue.
+Whether we like it or not, religion and politics often form a core part of our identity, so when they’re challenged fear and anger often ensue.

 You’ve lost perspective because you’re exhausted

 When you feel good about your life, you don’t tend to think about it.
 When you feel bad about your life, you tend to think about it a lot.
-That’s mainly because our brains evolved a negativity bias as a survival mechanism, 50,000 years ago, ‘bad’ things could get us killed.
+That’s mainly because our brains evolved a negativity bias as a survival mechanism.
+If we think back 50,000 years ago, ‘bad’ things could get us killed.

 But there’s a not-so-nice side effect of this, all this rumination about the state of our lives leaves our minds exhausted.
 What’s more, a tired mind is a very ineffective mind.
 It’s even come that we may start to become paranoid.